xl-solutions/hiring/README.md

 Input:

-- `stock_name` - URI passed parameter indicating the stock name (Ex: PETR4.SA, VALE5.SA)
+- `stock_name` - URI passed parameter indicating the stock name (Ex: BVMF:PETR4, BVMF:VALE3, NASDAQ:AAPL)
 - `from` - string with date in ISO 8601 format
 - `to` - string with date in ISO 8601 format